semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 >Please note that you are listed as a co-author on the manuscript ...
 >In addition, Springer Nature encourages all authors and reviewers to associate an Open Researcher and Contributor Identifier (ORCID) to their account.
 ORCID is a community-based initiative that provides an open, non-proprietary and transparent registry of unique identifiers to help disambiguate research contributions.

-- First created in 2012, ORCID ids are beginning to be [widely-used](https://orcid.org/statistics) in different academic contexts:
+- First launched in 2012, ORCID ids are beginning to be [widely-used](https://orcid.org/statistics) in different academic contexts:

 <p align="center">
 <img src=figures/orcid_map.png width="500">